-- > Regularly review 'Beef 2015 and beyond' and BISP, which set the vision and strategic imperatives, and guide resource deployment, for the grassfed beef sector and industry respectively. - > The grassfed beef sector must work closely with the rest of industry to ensure a suitable, well-funded and nimble response strategy is in place in the event of future industry crises, including but not limited to trade disruptions, disease incursions and food safety incidents. - > Provide a mechanism for direct communication and engagement with grassfed levy payers in the development and implementation of sector policy. - > Success of the industry's vision will depend on its ability to demonstrate to all audiences, from beef producers, State Farming Organisations, industry groups, politicians, the media and the general public, that the beef cattle industry is sustainable, responsible and is continuing to develop strong demand for its products. - > Considerable concern exists within grassfed beef producers about the declining industry-support capacity of Government and how that may affect industry.
+- > Regularly review the National Strategies for the Grassfed Beef Sector and Beef Industry Strategic Plan, which set the vision and strategic imperatives, and guide resource deployment, for the grassfed beef sector and industry respectively. - > The grassfed beef sector must work closely with the rest of industry to ensure a suitable, well-funded and nimble response strategy in place in the event of future industry crises, including but not limited to trade disruptions, disease incursions and food safety incidents. - > Provide a mechanism for direct communication and engagement with grass fed levy payers in the development and implementation of sector policy - > Success of a renewed representative structure will be dependent on its ability to demonstrate to all audiences, from beef producers, State Farming Organisations, industry groups, politicians, the media and the general public, that the beef cattle industry is sustainable, responsible and is continuing to develop strong demand for its products - Considerable concern exists within grassfed beef producers about the declining industry-support capacity of Government and how that may affect industry.
 The industry needs to act to ensure that producers have access to high quality services into the future.